Grammarsalad/B_Kits/README.md

 ### 1201-1203: Class 'Extras': Performance Fatigue

 If this tweak is installed, either the Bard Song or the Shaman Dance or both cause 1 point of fatigue for each round the character performs.
-When the character reaches 7 points of fatigue, they gain the 'fatigued' condition as normal.
 Fatigue caused by performing recovers after 1 turn.

+If installed for other class abilities, fatigue will only accrue by 1 point per use.
+Typically, this fatigue lasts until the character rests as normal.

+When the character reaches 7 points of fatigue, they gain the 'fatigued' condition.

-This component is meant to coinside with the revisions to the bard and shaman changes presented in this mod as a kind of balance, but I decided to seperate it out as that might be too extreme of a change for some.
+This component is meant to coinside with the revisions to the various classes presented in this mod as a kind of balance, but I decided to seperate it out as that might be too extreme of a change for some.

 #### 1201: Performance Fatigue: Bard Song Fatigue